brentan/omniauth-onshape-oauth2/README.md

 You can now access the OmniAuth onShape OAuth2 URL: `/auth/onshape`.

+Be sure to include the default callback URL in your onShape OAuth application settings: `/auth/onshape/callback`

+## Partner Development Server

-For testing, you can access the partner dev server, which has a different strategy, by passing the options directly:
+For testing, you can access the partner dev server, which has a different strategy, by passing the endpoint directly:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do